 Our AI principles

-- Human oversight — every AI-assisted decision affecting a person remains subject to meaningful human review.
+- Human oversight.
+Every AI-assisted decision affecting a person remains subject to meaningful human review.

-- Purpose-limited data — we do not use patient clinical data to train any model, internal or external.
+- Purpose-limited data.
+We do not use patient clinical data to train any model, internal or external.
+Doctena does not train or maintain its own AI model.

-- EU residency — AI features that touch personal data run on EU-hosted infrastructure or under SCCs with documented Transfer Impact Assessments.
+- EU residency.
+AI features that touch personal data run on EU-hosted infrastructure or under SCCs with documented Transfer Impact Assessments.

-- Explainability — features powered by AI are labelled clearly in the user interface.
+- Explainability.
+Features powered by AI are labelled clearly in the user interface.

-- Reversibility — every AI feature can be disabled by the practitioner customer for their tenant.
+- Reversibility.
+Every AI feature can be disabled by the practitioner customer for their tenant.

-Where AI is used
+Where AI is used internally

-| Feature | What it does | Provider | Human-in-the-loop? |
+| Internal use | What it does | Provider | Human-in-the-loop? |

 |---|---|---|---|

-| Internal developer assistance | Code completion and documentation lookup by Doctena engineers, in an enterprise environment with no training on customer code. | GitHub Copilot | Every generated suggestion is reviewed by the engineer before commit; PR review is mandatory. |
+| Software development | Coding assistance and documentation lookup by Doctena engineers, in an enterprise environment with no training on customer code. | Anthropic (Claude Code) and Cursor AI | Every generated suggestion is reviewed by the engineer before commit; PR review is mandatory. |

 Where AI is not used